 If you're experienced with vRO, vRealize Automation, and Puppet, you can also use this plug-in to model common Puppet workflows as vRO workflows and vRealize Automation blueprints, then deploy them just as easily as other VMs while maintaining the advantages of a Puppet managed infrastructure.

-If you are using vRealize Automation Enterprise 7.4 or higher, then adding Puppet management to blueprints is built into the vRealize Automation GUI.
+For vRealize Automation Enterprise 7.4 and newer versions of the 7.x line, adding Puppet management to blueprints is built into the vRealize Automation GUI.
 This plugin is still required for the integration to work.
 Once you have installed the plugin and configured it with vRealize Automation 7.4 you can drag and drop Puppet management into blueprints.